kingakisielinska/mObywatel-user-guide/Adding_documents/trustedprofile.md

 ![online application](../assets/images/onlineap.png)

 The profile set up in this way requires personal confirmation of identity.
 You can do this:
-- in one of the selected confirmation points (over 2 thousand places in Poland and abroad).
+- in one of the selected confirmation points (over two thousand places in Poland and abroad).
 Go to the [list](https://pz.gov.pl/pz/confirmationPointAddressesList) of confirmation points.
 - online by selecting **video chat with an official** .
-During this video chat an official will ask you to confirm that the data in the application is correct and up-to-date.
+During this video chat, an official will ask you to confirm that the data in the application is correct and up-to-date.
 They will ask you to show your ID to read its content.
 If the whole process is successful, your trusted profile will be confirmed by the official.
-You will receive the confirmation of creation the trusted profile to your e-mail address.
+You will receive the confirmation of the of the trusted profile to your e-mail address.

   ![video chat](../assets/images/videochat.png)